huplay/open-all-gpt/README.md

 <p align="center"><img src="static/transformer-packages.png" height="300"/></p>

-Every package name contains the release date and the company.
+Every package name contains the release date (and the company), so these are ordered historically.

 I tried to write the simplest Java code as possible.
 My main goal is that